Welcome to Hall School Wimbledon, the inclusive, independent co-educational school for pupils aged 4 to 16.

 We believe that anything is possible and that every pupil must engage fully in his or her own learning.
 Our nurturing pastoral care and broad curriculum supports your child on this journey.

 Of course, results are important.
-In 2019, 70% of GCSE examinations at Hall School Wimbledon were awarded the top grades 9 to 6 /A* to B. These successes enable our Year 11 leavers to take up places at leading academic and creative Sixth Forms.
+In 2018, 62% of GCSE examinations at Hall School Wimbledon were awarded the top grades 9 to 6.
+In 2019, 70% of GCSE examinations at Hall School Wimbledon were awarded the top grades 9 to 6 / A* to B. These successes enable our Year 11 leavers to take up places at leading academic and creative Sixth Forms.
 Our results significantly exceed those of other comparable non-selective schools.
 However, our academic ethos is shaped by a view that cultivating characteristics of resilience, adaptability, confidence, good humour, collaboration and empathy are just as important to our pupils’ long-term success.
 These are the qualities which make our Senior School leavers effective independent learners, and future leaders of society in a challenging

 Hall School Wimbledon’s story began in only 1990, with a group of nine children in Wimbledon Village Hall.
 Our school was founded with a philosophy of doing things differently.
 Since then, we have grown.
 Now part of Chatsworth Schools, we educate boys and girls aged 4 to 16, with pupils achieving success in academic, musical, sporting and artistic spheres.
 Our leavers are confident but not arrogant, equipped with tools to embrace the challenges that lie ahead.